 The other thing you should avoid is fake reviews.
 Either reviews that you are getting paid for from a third-party company (e.g., review of a eco-friendly makeup brand) or of a product you never tested.
 There are SO many websites out there trying to trick people to buy something by creating a fake “buyers guide” or “review” without really trying the product.
 Not only is it un-ethical.
 It is also quite easy to spot a fake product review.
 Do you know who will punish you badly for such blog posts?
 Google.
 If you have any hope of getting a significant portion of traffic through search engines, you should never write such a blog post.

-To those of you that have a blog about environment, sustainability or veganism [read below]
+To those of you that have a blog about environment, sustainability, or veganism

 If you have such a blog: feel free to write to me in the comment section below.
 There are so many different ways that we can establish a mutually beneficial blog relationship.
 I have been working with digital marketing for more than 10 years and I have severe knowledge of how we can make sure that we can both get more traffic.